Parents with an HIE Newborn

 Advocate for Your Child

-This could be beneficial for your child’s health and well-being.
+This could benefit your child’s health and well-being.

 It’s important to be proactive and communicate clearly with the people involved in your child’s care.
 Be bold and ask questions.
 Speak up if you feel your child’s needs are not being met.